alexkorol/repo2GPT/README.md

 python main.py <GitHub repository URL or local directory path>
 ```

-Replace <GitHub repository URL or local directory path> with the URL of the repository you want to clone and analyze, or a local directory path you want to analyze.
+Replace `<GitHub repository URL or local directory path>` with the URL of the repository you want to clone and analyze, or a local directory path you want to analyze.

-Repo2GPT will generate a tree diagram of the repository's structure and a consolidated text file containing all the code in the repository.
-The files will be named tree_diagram.txt and consolidated_code.txt, respectively.
+Repo2GPT will generate a detailed repository map named `repomap.txt` and a consolidated text file containing all the code in the repository named `consolidated_code.txt`.

 ## Future plans